skip to Main Content

 Required Training Program

-Our 17-hour volunteer training program is required of everyone who is considering becoming a volunteer facilitator.
-We offer one or two trainings yearly for those interested in working with children and families.
+Our extensive volunteer training program is required of everyone who is considering becoming a volunteer facilitator.
+We offer one or two trainings yearly for those interested in working with youth and families.
 NOTE: Completion of training is not a guarantee that one will be accepted as a facilitator.
 Additional volunteers are needed to help with event planning and office support for the program.
 Call us today to see how you can get involved!

 Volunteers are A-B-S-O-L-U-T-E-L-Y essential to the work we do at Rick’s Place.